-End dates of Phase I (1) (2) Phase II Phase III KG Onshore (3) February 15, 2012 February 15, 2015 N/A DS 03 (4) September 3, 2010 September 3, 2011 September 3, 2013 DS 04 June 6, 2012 June 6, 2015 N/A RJ 20 (5) January 20, 2012 January 20, 2015 N/A RJ 21 (6) January 20, 2012 January 20, 2015 N/A
+End dates of Phase I (1) (2) Phase II Phase III KG Onshore (3) February 15, 2012 February 15, 2015 N/A DS 03 (4) September 3, 2010 September 3, 2011 September 3, 2013 DS 04 (5) June 6, 2012 June 6, 2015 N/A RJ 20 (6) January 20, 2012 January 20, 2015 N/A

-(1) All exploration properties are currently in Phase I.

-- Government of India policies provide an option for a six-month extension without penalty to complete the minimum work program commitments.
+- (1) All exploration properties are currently in Phase I. - Government of India policies provide an option for a six-month extension without penalty to complete the minimum work program commitments.
 The Company must file an application for the six-month extension, and if approved by the Government of India, the end date for Phase II remains unchanged. - (3) The end date of Phase I for this block expired on February 15, 2012.
 The Company applied for a six month extension, which has been approved and accordingly Phase I now expires on August 15, 2012.
 The Company also experienced delays in obtaining certain prerequisite permits from local government authorities.
 Such delays are considered excusable under the Government of India policy, and the Company has applied for an extension equivalent to the time of the delay.
 If approved, the expiration date for Phase I would be December 10, 2014.
 The Company anticipates this application will be approved. - (4) The Company experienced delays in obtaining clearance from various departments of the Government of India which was required to conduct an aeromagnetic survey over the block.
-Such delays are considered excusable under the Government of India policy, and as a result the Company has applied for an extension equivalent to the time of the delay.
-If approved, the end date for Phase I, II and III would be November 30, 2012, 2013 and 2015, respectively.
-The Company anticipates this application will be approved. - The end date of Phase I for this block expired on January 20, 2012.
-The Company applied for a six month extension, which has been approved and accordingly Phase I now expires on July 20, 2012. - (6) The end date of Phase I for this block expired on January 20, 2012.
-The Company has not applied for the six month extension.
-The joint venture partners have advised they do not intend to complete the minimum work program and to relinquish their interests in the block.
-The Company however intends to complete its share of the minimum work program and is pursuing possible arrangements with the Government of India whereby the Company can continue exploration in the property.
-Such relinquishments by the joint venture partners, the determination of any ensuing penalties, and any arrangement under which the Company would be permitted to continue exploration in the absence of its joint venture partners is subject to approval by the Government of India.
+Such delays are considered excusable under the Government of India policy, and as a result the Company had applied for an extension equivalent to the time of the delay.
+In April 2012, the Company proposed to the Government of India to relinquish the block and waive off the unfinished work program of 12,000 line kilometers of aero-magnetic survey on the grounds of delay in obtaining the requisite clearance and approval.
+Currently, we are waiting for the Government of India's approval and direction. - (5) The end date of Phase I for this block expired on June 6, 2012.
+The Company applied for six months extension of Phase I from June 7, 2012 to December 6, 2012.
+If approved, the expiration date of Phase I would be December 6, 2012.
+The Company anticipated this application will be approved. - The end date of Phase I for this block expired on January 20, 2012.
+The Company applied for a six month extension, which has been approved and accordingly, Phase I now expires on July 20, 2012.
+Subsequently, in July 2012, the Company applied for a second extension of twelve months of Phase I from July 21, 2012 to July 20, 2013.
+If approved, the expiration date for Phase I would be July 20, 2013.
+The Company anticipates this extension will be approved.

-As described in Note 2, the Company's existing cash balance at March 31, 2012 and the anticipated cash flow from operating activities are not sufficient to satisfy its current obligations and to meet its exploration commitments over the twelve months ending March 31, 2013 and the three years ending March 31, 2015.
+As described in note 2, the Company's existing cash balance at June 30, 2012 and the anticipated cash flow from operating activities are not sufficient to satisfy its current obligations and to meet its exploration commitments over the twelve months ending June 30, 2013 and the thirty months ending December 31, 2014.
 The Company is considering various alternatives to remedy any future shortfall in capital.
 The Company deems it necessary to raise capital for continued exploration and development expenditures through equity markets, debt markets or other financing arrangements, which could include the sale of the Company's oil and gas interests or participation arrangements in those interests.
 There can be no assurance that these capital resources will be available and if they are not, the Company may be forced to substantially curtail or cease exploration and development expenditures.